The Flash-X configuration

 use the uniform grid in a non-fixed block size mode |

-allows you to assign values to “Setup Variables”.
+setup allows you to assign values to “Setup Variables”.
 These

 variables can be string-valued, integer-valued, or boolean.
 A setup